MJ7898/VereinsfinanzManager/Documentation/API/API_Documentation.md

 	router.HandleFunc("/clubs", handler.GetClubs).Methods("GET")
 	router.HandleFunc("/clubs/{id}", handler.GetClub).Methods("GET")

-To Update informations of your club you can start an drun a PUT-API Command with all updated information which will request as json:
+To Update information of your club you can start an drun a PUT-API Command with all updated information which will request as json:

 	router.HandleFunc("/clubs/{id}", handler.UpdateClub).Methods("PUT")

-Finally you can delete the club and all dependencies e.g. departments and teams of it:
+Finally, you can delete the club and all dependencies e.g. departments and teams of it:

 	router.HandleFunc("/clubs/{id}", handler.DeleteClub).Methods("DELETE")